We make paying your property tax convenient through My Property Portal

 - Fixed: 10 equal payments.
 Any outstanding balance amount will need to be paid separately using any method of payment described on this page.

-To enroll in PAD, download the fillable Pre-Authorized Debit Application Form.
+To enroll in PAD, download the fillable Pre-Authorized Debit Application Form below.
 Please complete and return the form in full with your signature and initials where indicated, along with a copy of a void cheque for your bank account.

 - Your application must be received by the 22nd of the month to take effect the following month.